Tiger Technologies Technical Support

 The "--cut-dirs" option tells wget to trim one level of directory name when saving files to the local directory (i.e., to remove the "public_html/" from any saved file paths).

-If you don't have FTP access to the old site, you can instead use wget to copy the public Web pages, although this means you won't get the source code of any scripts.
-To do that:
+If you can’t access the old site using FTP, you can instead try to copy the public Web pages, although this means you won't get the source code of any scripts.
+One way do that is also using wget:

-In either case, you can preview the site on our servers by visiting the special preview link http://www.example.com.customers.tigertech.net/.
+You can preview any site you’ve copied to our servers by visiting the special preview link https://example.com.customers.tigertech.net/.